TL;DR

 Recent Trends in OFAC Sanctions Enforcement

-“This action demonstrates our ongoing commitment to enforcing U.S. sanctions and addressing threats to national security.”
+“This action demonstrates our ongoing commitment to enforcing sanctions and disrupting illicit activities that threaten national security.”

 — OFAC spokesperson